 Coteaux Varois de Provence

-This region is located in the middle of Provence and features undulating limestone mountain ranges so there are a multitude of ‘meso-climates’.
-Vineyards at these slightly higher altitudes are cooler so the grapes benefit from longer, slower ripening, giving the finished wines good acidity, complex flavors and structure.
+This region is located in the middle of Provence and features undulating limestone mountain ranges so there is a multitude of ‘mecro-climates’.
+Vineyards at these slightly higher altitudes are cooler so the grapes benefit from longer, slower ripening, giving the finished wines good acidity, complex flavours and structure.
 Rosés rule, crafted from Cinsualt, Mourvedre, Grenache and Syrah with whites dominated by Rolle.

 Les Baux de Provence

 Nestled below Coteaux d’Aix-en-Provence and coming in at only 100 acres, Palette is the smallest AOC of Provence.
-There is a mandatory aging of 18 months in oak and many find the wines similar to those of Bandol.
+There is mandatory ageing of 18 months in oak and many find the wines similar to those of Bandol.

 The vineyards of Bellet dot the steep hillsides surrounding the city of Nice on the far eastern edge of Provence.
 This is another area that uses some uncommon grape varietals.
 The dominant white varietal is Rolle and it’s the only AOC in Provence that is allowed to use Chardonnay.
 The Rosé from Bellet has a distinctive aroma of rose petals!

 Pierrevert is most northerly of the Provence AOCs.
 Located in the Alpes de Haute Provence, next to the Luberon.
 Rosé is a big deal here, made from the same varietals as the reds but it differs from the other parts of Provence.
 The rules of the area dictate that a minimum of 50% of the wine must be made in the ‘saignée’ method, the only place where this technique is allowed.